Frequently Asked Questions

 How do I find out the admissions requirements of a high school?

-Find out at the High School Fair on October 14th & 15th!
+Find out at the 2024 K-12 Philly School Fair on Friday, September 27th and Saturday, September 28th!
 Check out the school’s virtual booth page here on phillyhighschoolfair.com or also on greatphillyschools.org.
 Your counselor can help explain the requirements.

 If I don’t meet the exact criteria of a selective school, should I apply anyway?